 Adding Controls to Existing LED Systems

 While LED adoption has been increasingly rapidly, there is concern that the lighting controls market has not kept pace with the LED market transformation.
-The best time to install various lighting control technologies is at the same time.
+The best time to install various lighting control technologies is at the same time as the luminaire installation.
 If lighting controls are not installed at this time, there is a high probability that there will be stranded savings by not also installing lighting controls.
 A 2020 study conducted in Massachusetts reported that only about 1% C&I customers had any type of advanced control.
 In this case, advanced lighting controls refer to both LLLC and NLC.
 This effort investigated what opportunities there are to add controls to existing LED savings and tap into that pool of stranded savings.

 There was general agreement amongst lighting experts that there are almost no situations where it makes sense to add controls to existing LED systems.
 Since adding controls requires going into the panels and the costs of LLLC retrofit kits have come down so much, it is almost easier to simply replace the fixture.
 One lighting expert did indicate that in situations where customers are more interested non-energy benefits, like integrating HVAC systems with lighting, there could be a few situations where it might make sense.
 However, the amount of opportunity associated with this likely does not warrant a new program design.